miquelvir/upf-calendar-exporter/README.md

 - for Windows, use the .exe executables in ./builds

-- for other devices (including Windows aswell), Git clone the project and execute main.py
+- for other devices (including Windows as well), Git clone the project and execute main.py
 ***

 this is not a project endorsed by UPF; changes in their UPF's end might break the current solution